Cirrhosis

 How do doctors diagnose cirrhosis?

-Doctors diagnose cirrhosis based on your medical history, a physical exam, and the results of tests.
+If your doctor suspects that you have cirrhosis, they may make a diagnosis based on your medical history, a physical exam, and the results of blood tests and imaging tests.

-Your doctor will ask about your symptoms.
-He or she will also ask if you have a history of health conditions that make you more likely to develop cirrhosis.
+Your doctor may ask about your symptoms and whether you have a history of health conditions that increase the risk of developing cirrhosis.

 Physical exam